Exairnous/Advanced-UI-Menus/README.md

 Custom Menu Tutorial:

-    The Custom Menu is a menu that you can customize with Operators, Separators, Labels, and other menus as you see fit.
-This is a alpha release and as such is not the easiest to use or the most feature complete, but should still be useful to people.
-Also if it is to reach it's true potential I will probably need to work closely with the blender UI team.
-Now onto the tutorial.
+    The Custom Menu is a menu that you can customize with Operators, Separators, Labels, Properties, and other Menus as you see fit.
+Custom Menus can be created for any mode in the 3D View as well as for other editors like the node editor, dopesheet, console, etc..

-    To add an Operator open the menu and go down to Add Custom Item, select Operator.
-A window will come up, type the path to the operator(you can find it by turning on python tooltips and then hovering your mouse over a button or menu entry in the ui) in the Path field, e.g. bpy.ops.mesh.vertices_smooth().
-Type something into the Name field if you want the item to have a custom name.
-If you want the item to have an Icon simply select it from the Icon list.
+    To Add An Item:

+        • open the menu (Alt-MiddleMouse), and click Edit Custom Menu.

+        • (Required)
+          Select what type of item you would like to add from the drop down list at the top of the window.

+        • (Required for Operators, Menus, Properties) Click on the button to the right of the path field, this will bring up a searchable menu with a list of all paths, click on a path and the path field will be filled in.

+        • (Optional, Operators Only)
+          The Args field will autofill with all possible arguments with their default values.
+Warning - If you want to modify them make sure to leave a space between the comma and the next argument.

+        • (Optional)
+          Fill in the Name field if you want a custom name, otherwise the default name (for the operator/menu/property) will be used.

+        • (Optional)
+          Select an icon from the list.

+        • (Optional, Properties Only)
+          There are a number of checkboxes that control how the property is displayed in the menu, e.g. if you check the slider checkbox the item in the menu will appear (and work) as a slider and allow you to click and drag to change the value or if you just click on it you can type in a value.

+        • (Required)
           The last field on the window controls where the item is placed in the menu; the item will be placed directly under the item you specify from the list.

+        • (Required)
-Finally press the OK button to add the item.
+          Click the Add Item button to add the item.

-    The rest of the items are added in a similar fashion, however as far as I know there is no easy way to find the path for menus if you want to add them(tooltips only show up for them in some cases).
-    If you want to remove an item simply go to Add Custom Item, select Remove Item, and then select the item you wish removed and press OK.
+    *Note - clicking the OK button does nothing and just closes the window

+    If you make a mistake the item will still show up in the menu, but it will be greyed out and have a warning icon.
+To fix this remove the item and re-add it.

+    If you make a mistake with Operator arguments a submenu will appear at the bottom of the menu with a list of the items that have invalid arguments.

+    To Remove An Item:

+        • open the menu and click Edit Custom Menu.

+        • Select Remove An Item from the drop down list at the top of the window.

+        • Select which item to remove from the list.

+        • Click the Remove Item button to remove the item.